andyferris/Dictionaries.jl/README.md

 # Dictionaries.jl

-*An alternative interface for dictionaries in Julia*
+*An alternative interface for dictionaries in Julia, for improved productivity and performance*

 [![Build Status](https://travis-ci.org/andyferris/Dictionaries.jl.svg?branch=master)](https://travis-ci.org/andyferris/Dictionaries.jl)
 [![Codecov](https://codecov.io/gh/andyferris/Dictionaries.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/andyferris/Dictionaries.jl)

-This package is still under development - new features are being added and some (low-level) interfaces may be tweaked in the future, but things should be stable enough for general usage.
+This package is still quite young - new features are being added and some (low-level) interfaces may be tweaked in the future, but things should be stable enough for general usage.
 Contributions welcome - please submit an issue or PR!

 ## Motivation

 The high-level goal of this package is to define a new interface for dictionary and set structures which is convenient and efficient for functional data manipulation - including operations such as non-scalar indexing, broadcasting, mapping, filtering, reducing, grouping, and so-on.
 While Julia comes with built-in `AbstractDict` and `AbstractSet` supertypes, the interfaces for these are not as well established or generic as for `AbstractArray`, the built-in dictionaries implement less of the common data manipulation operations compared to arrays, and it is difficult to work with them in a performant manner.

 In this package we aim to devise a cohesive interface for abstract dictionaries (or associative maps), having the common supertype `AbstractDictionary`.
 A large part of this is working with indices (of arbitrary type) as well as convenient and efficient iteration of the containers.
 A second goal is to make dictionary manipulation more closely resemble array manipulation, to make it easier for users.
-A third goal is to push the performance of working with dictionaries to be closer to that of working with arrays.
+Simultaneously, we are pushing the performance of working with dictionaries to be closer to that of working with arrays.

 ## Getting started